 To be eligible for an ACF you must be:

-Each year the NIHR funds 100 ACFs in medicine through the IAT Competition to support the seven Priority Research Themes which are listed below.
+The NIHR funds ACFs in medicine through the IAT Competition to support Priority Research Themes which are listed below.
 Please select one of the priority research themes to find more information.

 The NIHR Clinical Lectureship (CL) is a post-doctoral award that provides a clinical and academic training environment for doctors and dentists to establish themselves as independent researchers and leaders.